aproseto/Microsoft-Defender-with-Azure/README.md

 ## Objective

 The Microsoft Defender with Azure project is a coursera-led project by Microsoft to teach about using Azure Services.
 I will be learning how to consolidate processes into a central hub, accelerate tasks, and reduce oversight risk.
-By the end of the project I will better understand processes within Azure to securely operate a cloud network.
+By the end of the project I will better understand Microsoft Defender, Log Queries, and Key Vaults within Azure to securely operate a cloud network.

 ### Skills Learned